 written by Scott Vickery, Senior Vice President, and Charlotte Mattei, Senior Vice President, Webster Business Banking Webster Business Banking

-If you’re like most business owners, you’re preparing to wind down 2018.
+If you’re like most business owners, you’re preparing to wind down the year.
 Now is the optimum time to review your financial position with your accountant, attorney and banker.
 Go over your sales figures, profit-and-loss positions, revenue projections, and budgets together.
 It will help you plan for both Q4 and beyond, especially because there may be new disruptions ahead: You may need to hire more staff or add equipment, face tax and regulatory issues, or even acquire additional space.

 To make the most out of your sprint for the finish line, consider these tips.